HagemZ/lisk-builders-challange-cryptopoke/pitch-deck-draft.md

    * Discover, compare, and capture your favorite creatures.
 2. **MoonTrain**

-   * Strengthen your Moonster and prepare them for battles.
+   * Strengthen your Moonster and prepare it for battles.
 3. **MoonBoard**

    * Access live updates on seasons, matches, participants, and leaderboards.